Our Record of Accomplishments

 Senator Lee led the 2010 uprising against politics as usual.
 He defeated an incumbent U.S. Senator in the Utah Republican Convention, then won the primary, and then the general election.

-Mike Lee is already establishing himself as the leading constitutional conservative in the Senate.
+Mike Lee has established himself as a leading constitutional conservative in the Senate.
 He has proved over his long legal career that he has the sound judgement and keen understanding of the Constitution that is so desperately needed on Capitol Hill.
 Conservative Victory Fund was honored to be able to help elect such a dedicated and principled conservative to the U.S. Senate.

 Thanks to its supporters, CVF had victories in 2008.
 In the Senate, Conservative Victory Fund helped elect and re-elect a number of conservatives including: Senators Jim Inhofe (OK), John Cornyn (TX), Roger Wicker (MS), Jeff Sessions (AL), Pat Roberts (KS), and Saxby Chambliss (GA) (whom CVF helped in the general election and subsequent runoff) among others.
 Also, Jim Risch became a new conservative face in the Senate when he won Larry Craig's Senate seat with the help of Conservative Victory Fund.